 - 1. Unacceptable conduct which is incongruent with the Rules of Conduct while on Affiliation at Clinical Sites. - 2.
 Receiving an unfavorable evaluation documenting poor performance, failure to progress, and/or inability to meet the clinical practicum objectives as assessed by the program faculty. - 3.
 Behavior, performance or judgment that jeopardizes patient safety. - 4.
 Inability to display continual mastery of previously mastered clinical skills. - 5.
-Failure to comply with submission of all required documents (i.e. clinical evaluations, postoperative survey forms, professional licensure documentation).
+Failure to comply with submission of all required documents in accordance with the required deadlines for submission. (i.e. clinical evaluations, postoperative survey forms, professional licensure documentation).